-A credit score can be seen as measure of your credit risk.
+Acan be seen as a measure of your credit risk.
 The higher your score, the lower the risk that you pose to the lender and therefore you may seem to be a more attractive customer.
 However, some people don’t have a credit score, meaning there is little or no information on their credit past.
-These people are considered to have a thin file.
+These people are considered to have a 'thin file'.

 You need credit history to have a credit score

 Your credit score is calculated based on your credit history – if you have always paid all your bills on time and never defaulted on debt, your score should be higher.
 Conversely, if you have never borrowed, which is especially true of younger people, then you will not have much credit history meaning your score will be lower.
 It may even be that the credit reference agency can’t generate a score for you at all in this case.